Linda M. Hasselstrom's

-Today she invites you to benefit from a writing retreat on that same ranch.
-Come to the house where she discovered the Great Plains outside her windows, where she began to write the poetry and non-fiction books that have established her as one of the strongest voices on behalf of the prairie.
+For 24 years she hosted writing retreats on the ranch where she discovered the Great Plains outside her windows, and where she began to write the poetry and non-fiction books that have established her as one of the strongest voices on behalf of the prairie.

 Not a writer but a reader?
 Enjoy Linda's vivid descriptions of her life and work on the ranch, as a writer, and as an advocate for the preservation of the prairies and the people and wildlife who inhabit them.

 Linda holds a BA in English and Journalism, an MA in American Literature, and has been a teacher of writing for more than 45 years.
 Her many books of nonfiction and poetry are described elsewhere on the website.

 For a brief introduction to Linda, her ranching life, her books, and the writing retreats, watch this Two-Minute Summary on Youtube.
 You've read her words-- now hear her voice and see Windbreak House and her ranch.